BasThomas/basthomas.github.io/_drafts/2021-10-04-book-chapter.md

 # How it All Started

-It was in October of 2019 when I attended the FrenchKit conference for the third time.
+It was in October of 2019 when I attended the [FrenchKit](https://frenchkit.fr) conference for the third time.
 The first, I was an attendee (I think this was the second conference I went to ever!), the second time was my first presentation at a conference.

 Having attended, given a talk... in 2019 I gave a workshop on iPadOS; the same workshop I gave at [Swift Island](https://swiftisland.nl) earlier that year.

-Then at the end of the conference, the speakers gathered on stage, took a picture, and then we were invited in the back (I think we were given a bottle of wine as gift... which I gave away as I don't drink, nor could I take it with me on the plane).
+Then at the end of the conference, the speakers gathered on stage, took a picture, and then we were invited behind the stage (I think we were given a bottle of wine as gift... which I gave away as I don't drink, nor could I take it with me on the plane).

 It's there that I was talking to [Antoine van der Lee](https://twitter.com/twannl), who told me [Paul Hudson](https://twitter.com/twostraws) had invited him to